ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Individual pictures of AVC/H.264 stored as described in [@!ISO.14496-15.2014].

-Initialization: The `Private Data` contains a `AVCDecoderConfigurationRecord` structure as defined in [@!ISO.14496-15.2014].
+Initialization: The `Private Data` contains a `AVCDecoderConfigurationRecord` structure as defined in [@!ISO.14496-15.2014]; for legacy reasons ([Private Data Extension Blocks](#private-data-extension-blocks) are prefered), the `AVCDecoderConfigurationRecord` structure MAY be followed by an extension block beginning with a 4-byte extension block size field which is the size of the extension block minus 4 (excluding the size of the extension block size field) and an extension block content field identical to `BlockAddIDExtraData` content when `BlockAddIDType` is `3`.

 ### V_MPEGH/ISO/HEVC